Book an appointment by calling 519-473-0530 ext. 2258

 - Cervical Cancer Screening:

-- Testing available to anyone with a cervix, including women, transmasculine and nonbinary people, who are 21 years of age and older
+- Testing available to anyone with a cervix, including women, transmasculine and nonbinary people, who are 25 to 69

 - Colorectal Cancer Screening:

-- Available for those 50 to 74 years of age with no parent, sibling or child diagnosed with colorectal cancer at any age
+- Available for those 50 to 74 years of age with no parent, sibling or child diagnosed with colorectal cancer at any age.
+This age will drop to 45 as of July 1, 2026.

 - Those with this average risk should be screened every 2 years